 We support a range of education programmes for people who are at risk, those who are newly diagnosed and those people who are living with diabetes to help manage their condition.
 If you are looking for more information on how you can look after your diabetes, visit the Diabetes UK website.

 Referral onto the course is via the secondary care diabetes team (Diabetes Consultant, Diabetes Specialist Nurse, Diabetes Specialist Dietitian)

 Diabetes and You

-A free online course for people newly diagnosed with type 2 diabetes.
+Diabetes and You is a free course for adults living with type 2 diabetes.
 The course is delivered with your local GP practice and led by trained diabetes educators who will make you feel very welcome.

-Sessions are informal, friendly, and non-judgemental.
-You can share your experiences and ask questions if you would like to.
-You will meet other people with diabetes, and you are welcome to bring your partner, friend, or family member with you for support.
-Sessions are for up to 10 people.
+The courses are informal, friendly, and non-judgemental.
+You can share your experiences of diabetes and ask questions if you would like to.
+You will meet other people with diabetes with the option to bring a family member or friend for support.

 Diabetes UK Learning Zone